duxrat/appdaemon-setup/README.md

 Once happy with automations, deploy script copies their code into whatever server is running it.
 Apps are loaded conditionally based on HA input_boolean's as configured in apps.yaml, so it's easy to switch them between dev and live mode.

+### How to run it

+IMPORTANT: use python **3.8**

+more context why in `conf/apps/utils/base.py`

+- create virtualenv: `python3.8 -m venv env`
+- activate it: `source ./env/bin/activate`
+- install packages: `pip install -r requirements.txt`
+- run it: `python -m appdaemon -c /Users/yepdev/projects/appdaemon/conf/`

+Or set up the same in IDE

 ---

 AppDaemon is a loosely coupled, multi-threaded, sandboxed python